bbauska/JS-CellarDoor/README.md

 }
 ```

-<h3>Explanation
+<h3>Explanation</h3>

-The `findMissingNumber` function takes in an array of unique numbers from 1 to n (inclusive), where one number is missing, and returns the missing number.
+The `findMissingNumber` function takes in an array of unique numbers from 1 to n (inclusive),
+where one number is missing, and returns the missing number.

-We first calculate the sum of the numbers from 1 to n (inclusive) using the formula `n * (n + 1) / 2`.
+We first calculate the sum of the numbers from 1 to n (inclusive) using the formula `n *
+(n + 1) / 2`.
 This is called the gauss formula.
-We store this value in a variable called `expectedSum`.
+We store this value in a variable called
+`expectedSum`.

 To be more clear, let's look at an example.
-If we have an array of numbers from 1 to 10, the sum of those numbers is 55.
-We can calculate this using the gauss formula. `10 * (10 + 1) / 2 = 55`.
+If we have an array of numbers from 1 to 10,
+the sum of those numbers is 55.
+We can calculate this using the gauss formula. `10 *
+(10 + 1) / 2 = 55`.
 We can also calculate this using a for loop or the reduce method.

 Next, we calculate the sum of the numbers in the array.
-We store this value in a variable called `actualSum`.
+We store this value in a variable
+called `actualSum`.

 We then return the difference between the expected sum and the actual sum.
-This will be the missing number.
+This will be
+the missing number.

-Again, you can use a for loop or the reduce method to calculate the sum of the numbers in the array.
+Again, you can use a for loop or the reduce method to calculate the sum of the numbers
+in the array.

 </details>

-<h3>Test Cases
+<h3>Test Cases</h3>

 ```js
 test('Finding the missing number', () => {